 We would appreciate help with organizing/marking or working the sale day.

 Centering prayer is an ancient, Christian method of contemplative prayer that has gained much popularity in recent years.
 This meditative practice is simple and easy to learn, requires no special tools or accessories, and can be a source of deep spiritual peace and enlightenment.
 Anyone can benefit from adding twenty minutes of centering prayer to their daily prayer life.

 Art MacAilein and Marian Flammang will be facilitating a new centering prayer group at St. Paul's.
-The group's next meeting will be Sunday, February 9, 2020 at 1:00 pm in the Ryan Room.
+The group will meet every Sunday in Lent from March 1- April 5 at 11:30am in the Ryan Room and every Sunday in Lent at that same time.
 The meetings will consist of twenty minutes of centering prayer and 30 minutes of discussion of a centering prayer text.